Ahmed Nazif: Life and work

-Nazif was born in Cairo.
+Nazif was born in Alexandria.
 President Hosni Mubarak invited him to form the new government on 9 July 2004.
 Prime Minister Nazif was sworn in together with fourteen new cabinet ministers on 14 July 2004.
 He received immediate parliamentary backing through a formal vote of confidence.
 He was the youngest serving prime minister of Egypt since the founding of the Republic and the second youngest prime minister in the history of modern Egypt.
 His cabinet was known to be mainly composed of technocrats and well educated neo-liberals.